danhjun/ITE-253/README.md

 ```
-* Replace C:\Path\To\Your\UserList.csv with the actual path to your CSV file.
-* Modify "OU=... and domain details as per your AD structure and domain name.

 **Step 2: Execute the Powershell Script**

 1. Run PowerShell as Administrator:
-   * Right-click the PowerShell icon and select 'Run as administrator'.
+   * Right-click the PowerShell icon and select 'Run as administrator'
 2. Navigate to the Script Location:
-   * Use cd to change directory to where your script is saved.
+   * Use cd to change directory to where your script is saved
 3. Execute the Script:
-   * Type .\AddBulkUsers.ps1 (assuming your script is named AddBulkUsers.ps1).
+   * Type .\AddBulkUsers.ps1 (assuming your script is named AddBulkUsers.ps1)
    * Press Enter to run the script.
 It will read the CSV file and create each user in Active Directory, assign them to the appropriate OU, and set up their file drive.

 [Back to Table of Contents](#table-of-contents)